in association with Wales Millennium Centre

 “That’s what getting older does for you.”

 Rose wants an exit plan that is bold and invigorating, but her three warring daughters have other ideas.
 We all have to die, but what makes a good death?
 Everyone seems to have an opinion; Rose’s daughters, her precocious granddaughter and even the strange woman taking refuge in the garden.

-Performed by a cracking all-Welsh cast, ‘Cosy’ is a darkly comic look at three generations of women as they share the joys and humiliations of getting older.
-Written by award-winning playwright Kaite O’Reilly, this new work – at turns hilarious and heartbreaking – examines issues relevant to us all; youth, ageing, and the last, great taboo.
+Performed by a cracking all-Welsh cast, ‘Cosy’ was a darkly comic look at three generations of women as they share the joys and humiliations of getting older.
+Written by award-winning playwright Kaite O’Reilly, this work – at turns hilarious and heartbreaking – examined issues relevant to us all; youth, ageing, and the last, great taboo.